einzige/pose/README.md

 rails generate pose:remove
 ```

-Also don't forget to remove the `posify` block from your models as well as the gem entry from your Gemfile.
+Also don't forget to remove the `posify` block from your models as well as the _pose_ gem from your Gemfile.

 ## Use Pose in your tests

 Pose can slow down your tests, because it updates the search index on every `:create`, `:update`, and `:delete`
 operation in the database.
-If this becomes a problem, you can disable Pose in your `test` environments,
+To avoid that in your not search-related tests, you can disable Pose in your `test` environments,
 and only enable it for the tests that actually need search functionality.

 To disable Pose for tests, add this line to `config/environments/test.rb`